EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 (14.12.2016)

 Liquid-phase micro-extraction (LPME) was developed as an environmentally friendly alternative with significantly reduced use of organic solvents.
-Based on the applied extraction devices, LPME could be divided into single-drop microextraction (SDME), Hollow-fiber liquid-phase microextraction (HF-LPME), and dispersive liquid–liquid microextraction (DLLME).
+Based on the applied extraction devices, LPME could be divided into single-drop microextraction (SDME), Hollow-fibre liquid-phase microextraction (HF-LPME), and dispersive liquid–liquid microextraction (DLLME).
 All these LPME modes have been applied for elemental speciation analysis of biological and environmental samples.

-SDME is a simple, cheap, environmentally friendly extraction method providing a high enrichment factor (EF) based on the very small volume of the extractant phase used to collect the analytes from a relativel high sample volume.
+SDME is a simple, cheap, environmentally friendly extraction method providing a high enrichment factor (EF) based on the very small volume of the extractant phase used to collect the analytes from a relatively high sample volume.
 SDME can be performed in two different modes: headspace (HS)-SDME (the extractant drop is exposed to the headspace of the sample) which is suitable for the extraction of volatile elemental species, and direct-SDME (the extractant drop is immersed in sample solution).
 The most important factor in SDME is the extractant which should selected based on selectivity, extraction efficiency, incidence of drop loss, rate of drop dissolution, toxicity and the compatibility with the detection technique employed.
 The main shortcoming of SDME is the lack of stability of the micro-drop on the tip of the microsyringe.
 Especially at high stirring rates of the sample solution and long extraction times, the drop instability is leading to poor reproducibility.

 Dispersive liquid–liquid microextraction (DLLME) is another LPME method, that has been used for speciation analysis.
 In this method, a cloudy dispersion is formed when an appropriate mixture of extraction and dispersive solvents is injected into the aqueous sample.
 Hydrophobic solutes are enriched in the extraction solvent and can be separated by centrifugation.
 DLLME is simple to operate, fast, cheap with high recovery, high EF and very short extraction times (a few seconds).
 However, its main drawback is poor matrix tolerance, which greatly limits its use for complex sample matrices as present in biological and environmental samples.